xwp/engineering-best-practices/_includes/markdown/Workflows.md

 ### Deploying Plugins

 When a new version is complete and ready to ship, update version slugs on ```develop```, then merge ```develop``` back to ```master``` (using a non-fast-forward merge).
 You can tag the merge commit with the version number being released so we can keep track of where new versions land.
 You can use the [`svn-push`](https://github.com/xwp/wp-dev-lib/blob/master/svn-push) script in [wp-dev-lib](https://github.com/xwp/wp-dev-lib) to facilitate the syncing of plugins to WordPress.org.
 This integration can be even [automated by Travis CI](https://github.com/xwp/wp-dev-lib/issues/106).

+### Issue Lifecycle

+For plugin projects we generally just use GitHub issues, but for client projects and internal sites we almost always use *JIRA* for issue tracking.

+Our normal workflow consists of the following JIRA statuses, where a ticket will generally transition from start to finish, although some backtracking does happen, for instance an ticket moving to QA but then getting sent back for development.
+The JIRA workflow is:

+1. *To Do*: Issue has not been worked on yet.
+1. *In Development*: Issue is assigned to an engineer and work is being done.
+1. *Code Review*: Engineer has finished the work and has opened a pull request, re-assigning the issue to a peer for review.
+1. *QA*: Feature branch has been merged into `preview` and is now on the preview server, and issue is assigned to testers for verification.
+1. *UAT*: Issue is assigned to client for review.
+1. *Queued for Deployment*: Issue has passed client review and the PR can be merged into `master`.
+1. *In VIP Review*: (WordPress.com VIP only) Code for issue has been committed to SVN and is now in the deploy queue.
+1. *Production*: Issue has been deployed.
+QA and client can re-verify.
+1. *Done*: Issue is closed.